Head Strength Coach

 Bartlett attended Blackman High School in Murfreesboro where he played football and basketball.
 One of his basketball teammates was Tampa Bay Ray’s standout pitcher David Price, and the son of his quarterback coach at Blackman was a student video assistant who was a senior at Middle Tennessee when Bartlett was a senior at Blackman.

-Keith Bunch is in his third year at Middle Tennessee as the head football trainer for the Blue Raiders in 2016.
+Keith Bunch is in his fifth year at Middle Tennessee as the head football athletic trainer for the Blue Raiders in 2018.
 Bunch made his way to Murfreesboro after seven years at Louisiana Tech where he was an assistant athletics director and headed up the University’s sports medicine department.

 Bunch arrived at Louisiana Tech during the summer of 2007 following a two-year stint as the associate head athletic trainer at Presbyterian College where he worked primarily with the Blue Hose football program.
 Prior to his time at PC, Bunch worked one year at Carolina Sportscare and Physical Therapy Clinic in Beaufort, S.C., while working with the area high school outreach program.